silicon-vlsi/silicon-vlsi/README.md

-This repo mostly hosts courses and projects from the [Advanced VLSI Lab](https://silicon-vlsi.github.io) at [Silicon Institute of Technology](https://www.silicon.ac.in), Bhubaneswar.
+This repo mostly hosts courses and projects from the [Advanced VLSI Lab](https://silicon-vlsi.github.io) at [Silicon University](https://www.silicon.ac.in), Bhubaneswar.

 # Trainings